Cam Neely: Boston Bruins

+In the 1986 offseason, Neely would be involved in a trade from Vancouver.
+The departure of Thomas Gradin to the Boston Bruins left the team wanting to sign centre Barry Pederson from the Bruins.
+Pederson was free to sign with a team, but free agency rules at the time stated that any team signing what would be considered a restricted free agent in the modern sense would have to give compensation to the team who lost their player.
+Vancouver, as led by general manager Jack Gordon, believed that Pederson would pair well with Patrik Sundström and team head coachTom Watt was not impressed with Neely's defence, seeing him more as a "bash-and-crash forward", while Neely later retorted by stating that he didn't get much ice time to really show his abilities off when behind players such as Stan Smyl and Tony Tanti.
+With the choice of "either two first-round draft picks or a single pick along with a player off the Canucks’ roster", the Canucks went with the latter choice in trading Neely and a 1987 NHL entry draft first round draft pick (which Boston later used to select Glen Wesley) for Pederson on Neely's 21st birthday of June 6, 1986.

 Almost immediately, it became apparent that the Bruins had received the better of the deal.
 Neely stated that "I was surprised at the trade.
 I really didn't know what to expect once I got to Boston and had no idea that my career would turn out the way it did for those ten years.
 From Day One in training camp, I just wanted to get the opportunity to play.
 The coaches said, 'Let's see what he can do.'
 As time went by, I got more and more confidence.
 I never really thought I'd be a 50-goal scorer, but I was given a chance to contribute offensively, not just physically."